 Traditionally, business processes like sales quotas and compensation management, sales force sizing and territory management have been manual even in large companies.
 Here is the territory, and these are our physicians.
 You are going to do this many activities and we are going to count them.
 In addition, here is a list of things that will drive the outcomes and therefore you are going to do them.
-Even the highest paid person.
+Even the highest-paid person.

 In the era of technology, sales ops professionals would assume administrative and operational tasks to allow hard-core sellers to focus and get better on what they do best: selling.
 However, this model still failed to utilize the actual prowess of sales ops analysts as they continue to struggle with the optimization of sales tools, knowledge base and assets, CRM adoption, selection of key sales metrics to adopt.

-Even then, there could be various reasons for a declining topline: sales have been flat, the market is bearish, competition has launched a better or cheaper product, there is regulatory pressure, or simply finance wants to cut costs by reducing the sales headcount.
+Even then, there could be various reasons for a declining top-line: sales have been flat, the market is bearish, competition has launched a better or cheaper product, there is regulatory pressure, or simply finance wants to cut costs by reducing the sales headcount.

-Besides, the complexity of enterprise tech landscape is infamously popular for distracting sellers and hence, the right sales ops team would be one that can provide a central nervous system to the sales organization enabling reps to close more deals and empowering executives with visibility into sales performance.
+Besides, the complexity of the enterprise tech landscape is infamously popular for distracting sellers and hence, the right sales ops team would be one that can provide a central nervous system to the sales organization enabling reps to close more deals and empowering executives with visibility into sales performance.

 No matter how sticky the situation, you can use it as an opportunity if you have the power.
 The power to sway the CFO and the power to keep your sales team and sales from dwindling.

-In spite of being in ”sales”, your salespeople and sales ops people often speak a different language.
+Despite being in ”sales”, your salespeople and sales ops people often speak a different language.
 Sales Ops feels their method and process is the most suited to increase revenue.
 After all, they’re managing CRM data, evaluating and implementing sales tools, helping sales leaders with dashboards and reports and working with marketing to provide salespeople with useful content.

 The Sales team often feels that the sales ops’ is disconnected from their needs.
-They can’t find the desired information in the CRM when it is needed on the field, there are too many systems in the sales org. hard to learn and navigate, sales leaders can’t get through clunky dashboards and reports, and marketing content and campaigns data is all over the place.
+They can’t find the desired information in the CRM when it is needed on the field, there are too many systems in the sales org. hard to learn and navigate, sales leaders can’t get through clunky dashboards and reports, and marketing content and campaigns data are all over the place.